Ding Shisun

-Ding Shisun (丁石孙; September 5, 1927 – October 12, 2019) was a Chinese mathematician, academic administrator, and politician.
-He served as president of Peking University during the 1989 Tiananmen Square protests and massacre and was forced to resign afterwards.
+Ding Shisun (丁石孙 (Dīng Shísūn); September 5, 1927 – October 12, 2019) was a Chinese mathematician, academic administrator, and politician.
+He served as president of Peking University during the 1989 Tiananmen Square protests and massacre, after which he was forced to resign.
 He later served as chairman of the China Democratic League from 1996 to 2005 and as a vice chairperson of the Standing Committee of the National People's Congress.

 Biography

 Early life

 Ding was born on September 5, 1927, in Shanghai, Republic of China, to Ding Jiacheng (丁家丞) and Liu Huixian (刘蕙仙), with his ancestral home in Zhenjiang, Jiangsu.
 He attended Utopia University in Shanghai from 1944 to 1947.
 A participant in anti-government student activities, he was arrested by the Kuomintang government and expelled by the university.
 As a result, he moved north to Beijing and entered Tsinghua University in 1948.